 ABOUT VACANT POSITIONS:

-All open positions are announced on the LTH website: http://www.lth.se/english/about_lth/vacant_positions and that apart from those, we have NO positions.
+All open positions are announced here and/or on the LTH website: http://www.lth.se/english/about_lth/vacant_positions and that apart from those, we have NO positions.
 Additional information may be found at http://www.studyinsweden.se.

 There is a special doctoral program in Water Resources Engineering.